 This guide and its screen shots are based on PingFederate version 8.0 using a local Active Directory data store.
 Some steps and UI elements may differ depending on your version, data store, and other existing configuration options in PingFederate.

-Please note that you must be the Account Owner of your PagerDuty account in order to make these changes.
+You must be the Account Owner of your PagerDuty account in order to make these changes.
 Additionally, SSO capabilities within PagerDuty are only available on our Standard and Enterprise plans.
 Please contact our sales team if you are interested in upgrading your plan.

 Skip to step 4 if you already have a certificate you want to use for your SSO configuration with PagerDuty, otherwise click Create New.